enzolutions/backbone.drupal/README.md

 #### Include as dependencie

-If your application has a list of bower dependencies, you can include as dependencie as shown below.
+If your application has a list of bower dependencies, you can include as dependency as shown below.

 ```
 {